 Kinetic sieving [9] is the dominant mechanism in dense granular flows.
-Although it is an easy-to-comprehend mechanism, its effects can be mind-boggling.
+Although an easy to comprehend mechanism, its effects can be mind-boggling.
 In order to illustrate the idea of kinetic sieving, let us consider a size-bidisperse granular mixture flowing down an inclined channel.
 As the flow progresses, fluctuations in the local pore space cause particles to fall under gravity into the space/gaps that are created beneath them.
-As a result, smaller-sized particles fall easily into these gaps leading to their gradual percolation towards the base of the flow (i.e. in the direction of gravity).
-Simultaneously, force imbalances lever/squeeze particles towards the surface; this process was named as squeeze expulsion by Savage and Lun [31].
+As a result, smaller-sized particles fall easily into these gaps leading to gradual percolation of them towards the base of the flow (i.e. in the direction of gravity).
+Simultaneously, force imbalances, lever/squeeze particles towards the surface; this process was named as squeeze expulsion by Savage and Lun [31].
 The combination of kinetic sieving and squeeze expulsion results in a net migration of large particles upwards and small particles towards the base.
-As a result, this simple mechanism results in stratified layers, which one terms as particle segregation.
+As a result, this simple mechanism results in stratified layers that one terms as particle segregation.

-In 2011, Fan and Hill [11] proposed an alternative kineticstress-driven mechanism for segregation.
-The model was originally derived for vertical chutes; however, it was later extended to include the gravity-driven mechanism [20,21] and then applied to mixture flows over inclined planes and in rotating drums.
-Their model is very similar to the gravitydriven models and still uses the ideas of kinetic sieving; however, it is driven by gradients in kinetic stress rather than lithostatic pressure as in the case of the gravity-driven mixture theory models.
+In 2011, Fan and Hill [11] proposed an alternative kinetic-stress-driven mechanism for segregation.
+The model was originally derived for vertical chutes; however, it was later extended to include the gravity-driven mechanism [20, 21] and applied to inclined planes and rotating drums.
+Their model is very similar to the gravity-driven models and still uses the ideas of kinetic-sieving, however, it is driven by gradients in kinetic-stress rather than lithostatic pressure as in the case of the gravity-driven mixture theory models.
 In the kinetic-stress-driven mechanism, all particles are squeezed away from regions of higher fluctuation energy.
-During this process, smaller particles filter through the matrix of other particles, analogous to the gravity-driven void-filling mechanism, resulting in a net migration of small particles towards regions of lower fluctuation kinetic energy.
-Previously, Windows-Yule et al. [50] experimentally investigated the competition between gravity-driven, kinetic-stress-driven, and other segregation mechanisms in axially non-uniform drums.
+During this process, smaller particles filter through the matrix of other particles, analogous to the gravity-driven void filling mechanism; resulting in a net migration of small particles towards regions of lower fluctuation kinetic energy.
+Previously, Windows-Yule et. al. [50] experimentally investigated the competition between gravity-driven, kinetic-stress-driven, and other segregation mechanisms in axially non-uniform drums.
 Here, we consider a simpler scenario of size-bidisperse mixtures rapidly flowing down an inclined plane.